raybishun/selfstudy/docker/foundation/ibm_essentials/003_orchestrate_apps_with_docker_swarm.md

 	- 3 manager nodes protects against a single manager node failure
 	- 5 manager nodes protects against 2 manager node failures
 	- 7 manager nodes protects against 3 manager node failures (note it's advised to not exceed 7 manager nodes)
+- During the creation of a swarm, a Join Token gets generated - this is to prevent malicious nodes from joining the swarm
 - Workers nodes utilize the gossip protocol (which is optimized for large network)
 - Worker nodes only run containers (although manager nodes can as well)
 - Built in templates can be used to quickly deploy multiple manage node configurations, i.e. find and select the Template (wrench) icon in the free Play-with-Docker lab portal (mentioned below)